mcadariu/simd-playground/README.md

-Daniel Lemire's [blog](https://lemire.me/blog/) is a treasure trove of common problems and efficient solutions (often SIMD-based) encountered in the data processing domain.
+Daniel Lemire's [blog](https://lemire.me/blog/) is a treasure trove of common problems and corresponding efficient solutions (SIMD-based) encountered in the data processing domain.
 As I am reading the posts, as exercise:

 * I convert the proposed solution to Rust